xcore/sw_foc_motor_control/doc_quickstart/adc/index.rst

 Using The ``xSCOPE`` (xmt) File
 -------------------------------

 The values of variables in the program can be inspected using the xSCOPE functionality.
 This allow time-varying changes in variable values to be plotted in a similar manner to using an oscilloscope for real-signals.
-In order to switch on xSCOPE capability for the ADC test harness find the ``app_globals.h`` header file.
-Near the top, set the define USE_XSCOPE to 1, then rebuild the code as follows:-
+In order to use xSCOPE the following actions are required.
+(For this application they have already been done) :-

+   #.
+In the ``Makefile`` the option ``-fxscope`` needs to be added to the ``XCC`` flags.
+   #.
+In the ``xC`` files that use xSCOPE functions, the header file <xscope.h> needs to be included.
+   #.
+In the ``main.xc`` file, the xSCOPE initialisation function xscope_user_init() needs to be added.
+   #.
+In each ``xC`` file that uses xSCOPE to plot variables, one or more xSCOPE capture functions are required.

+The above requirements are discussed in more detail below in the section ``Look at the Code``.
+Now rebuild the code as follows:-

    #.
 In the ``Run Configurations`` dialogue box (see above), select the xSCOPE tab
    #.
 Now select the ``Offline`` button, then click ``Apply``, then click ``Run``